womenbuildweb3/30daysofweb3.xyz/curriculum/en/1-getting-started/0-overview.md

 Keep us updated on your progress and motivate your peers!

-Drop into the #progress channel in discord and post a GIF, photo, or written update to let us know how you're doing.
+Drop into the #progress channel in Discord and post a GIF, photo, or written update to let us know how you're doing.
 Have fun with it - we may or may not be giving out prizes to those who keep up with progress reports :-)